Can You Accept Credit Cards Online Without a Merchant Account?

 Pros of Not Using a Merchant Account

-If you’re looking for a streamlined account sign-up process, you’ll likely find it with a third-party payment processing provider.
+Small business owners looking for a streamlined account sign-up process, will likely find it with a third-party payment processing provider.
 You won’t need any extensive documentation, and the lead time will be mercifully short.
-Best of all, after completing your account set-up work, you can quickly begin to accept credit cards online without a merchant account.
+Best of all, after completing your account set-up work, you can quickly begin accepting payments online without a merchant account.

 The good news?
-You likely won’t have to deal with a set-up fee, monthly service fee, Payment Card Industry (PCI) fee, security fee, refund fee, or early contract termination fee.
+You likely won’t have to deal with a set-up fee, monthly service fee, Payment Card Industry (PCI) fee, security fee, refund fee, chargeback fee, or early contract termination fee.

 Working with a payment processing provider means you’ll deal with some form of contractual structure.
 However, you won’t be stuck with a long-term contract that locks you in even if your business needs change.
 If you decide to cancel the contract, that’s generally a simple online process.